 - 1. Immediately wash the affected area with soap and water.
-Or if eye splash, go the nearest eyewash station or sink and flush affected eye(s) with water for 5 minutes. - 2.
-Notify your immediate supervisor and or nursing supervisor and follow your location's process to report a BBFE exposure. - 3.
+If eye splash, go the nearest eyewash station or sink and flush the affected eye(s) with water for 5 minutes. - 2.
+Notify your immediate supervisor and/or nursing supervisor and follow your location's process to report a blood and body fluid exposure (BBFE). - 3.
 Ask the SOURCE patient to remain at your clinic. - 4.
 Print the 'Leader and Employee BBFE handouts' to determine if a true BBFE occurred. - 5.
 Call Care Connections at 336-231-0933. - 6.
-Follow Care Connections instructions to draw SOURCE patient labs. - 7.
-Enter iVOS/Ventiv injury report so that labs are covered on the source patient under Workers Compensation.
+Follow Care Connections instructions to draw SOURCE patient labs.

+7. Enter iVOS/Ventiv injury report so that labs are covered on the source patient under Workers Compensation.